 About the Artist

 Rachael Grad is a Toronto artist, mom of three, and former lawyer who has studied and worked in the US, France, Italy and Hong Kong.
-In 2008, Grad left practicing law to study painting full-time in New York City at the New York Studio School and then New York University (NYU) before transferring to OCAD University.
+Grad left practicing law to study painting full-time in New York City at the New York Studio School and then New York University (NYU) before transferring to OCAD University.
 Grad earned BFA in Painting and Drawing from OCAD University as the Governor General's Academic Medal and Mrs. W.O.
 Forsyth Award Winner and is in the Master of Fine Arts program at York University this fall 2022.
-Focusing on colourful abstract, figurative and representational art.
-Recently, her art practice has expanded to incorporate digital painting and collage along with observational drawing and painting.
+Focusing on colourful abstract, figurative and representational art, her art practice incorporates digital painting and collage along with observational drawing and painting.
 Grad combines her experience as a mother, former lawyer and traveler into her artwork.

 Grad's artwork has been shown in solo and group shows in Washington, DC, New York City, Venice, Italy, and the Toronto area.
 She holds degrees from Brandeis University (BA, Honors in Economics & Minor in French Literature), Duke University School of Law (JD) and Sciences Po in Paris, France (Diploma, International Relations).
 She has studied painting and drawing at New York University, the New York Studio School and OCAD University in Toronto.

 Rachael Grad lives and works in Toronto, Canada.
 To see her full CV, click here.